-The Trust recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
+Our school recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
 Domestic Abuse can also affect children in their personal relationships as well as in the context of home life.

 Staff will follow the procedures outlined in this policy if concerns of Domestic Abuse arise.
-The Trust will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required.
+The school will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required.

-Operation Encompass operates in London Boroughs of Newham and Redbridge, and each school will use the information shared to ensure that our children are supported and kept safe.
+Operation Encompass operates in London Borough of Newham and our school will use the information shared to ensure that our children are supported and kept safe.